Ruchir Sharma: Economic and financial market views

 From 2016 to early 2021 Sharma was a contributing opinion writer on global economics and politics for the New York Times, and he is currently a contributing editor at the Financial Times.

 In June 2016, W. W. Norton & Company released The Rise and Fall of Nations: Forces of Change in the Post-Crisis World.
-It explained the key principles and rules he uses to identify nations that are poised to rise or decline in coming years, starting with the principle of impermanence.
-Rapid economic growth is difficult to achieve, much less sustain.
-Analysts typically make forecasts in a straight line, assuming current booms and busts will continue, when the opposite is more often true.
-Hot economies rarely stay hot, and cold economies rarely stay cold, indefinitely.
-Economies move in cycles, not straight lines [Rise and Fall p 7-11].
-Thus the next stars of the global economy are often found in the shadows, outside the glare of media and analyst hype.
-“I prefer to look closely at countries that are so disdained by media that they are virtually ignored,” he has said.
-[Barron's “Ruchir Sharma: Wall Street’s New Global Thinker” July 30, 2016].
+It explained the principles he uses to identify nations that are poised to rise or decline in coming years, starting with the principle he calls "impermanence", that rapid economic growth is difficult to achieve, much less to sustain.
+Thus the next stars of the global economy are often those less known to the public.
+He said, "I prefer to look closely at countries that are so disdained by media that they are virtually ignored."

-In a 2012 piece for Foreign Affairs, “Broken BRICs,” Sharma had argued that the broad boom that lifted up virtually all emerging economies in the 2000s was freakishly unusual, and unlikely to be repeated.
+In a 2012 piece for Foreign Affairs, "Broken BRICs," Sharma had argued that the broad boom that lifted up virtually all emerging economies in the 2000s was freakishly unusual, and unlikely to be repeated.
 The hype over the BRICs—Brazil, Russia, India and China—was unlikely to be borne out.
-Forecasters who saw these rapidly catching up with rich ones would be disappointing.
+Forecasters who saw these rapidly catching up with rich ones would be disappointed.
 Instead, he said, the more likely outcome was a return to the normal historical pattern, with a few emerging economies catching up rapidly, and many struggling.
-Fairly to sustain growth has been the general rule, and that rule is likely to reassert itself in the coming decade (2020's),” he wrote. [“Broken BRICS: Why the Rest Stopped Rising” Foreign Affairs Nov/Dec 2012].
+Failing to sustain growth has been the general rule, and that rule is likely to reassert itself in the coming decade (2020's)," he wrote. ["Broken BRICS: Why the Rest Stopped Rising" Foreign Affairs Nov/Dec 2012].